7 Easy MCT Oil Recipes for Energy & Focus (Beyond Just Coffee)

 - 1 tsp chia seeds

-Directions: Stir MCT oil into yoghurt.
-Top with berries, nuts and chia.
+Directions: Stir MCT into yoghurt thoroughly, then add berries, nuts and chia.

 Ingredients (serves 1)